 Understanding Diffusion Models

-Diffusion models are a class of generative models that have gained significant attention for their ability to generate high-quality data.
-The core idea behind diffusion models is to gradually add noise to data and then learn to reverse this process to generate new data.
-This approach has been particularly successful in computer vision, and it is now being applied to audio and speech synthesis.
+Diffusion models are generative models that add noise to data progressively, then learn to reverse this process to generate new samples.
+Originally successful in computer vision, this approach has translated effectively to audio and speech synthesis.

 The Role of Diffusion Models in Speech Synthesis

-In the context of speech synthesis, diffusion models are used to generate high-quality speech from text (TTS) and to enhance the quality of existing speech (speech enhancement).
-These models have shown great promise in producing natural-sounding speech, making them a valuable tool in applications like virtual assistants, audiobooks, and voiceovers.
+In speech synthesis, diffusion models generate high-quality speech from text (TTS) and enhance existing audio (speech enhancement).
+These models produce natural-sounding speech with fewer artifacts than earlier neural TTS approaches, making them practical for virtual assistants, audiobooks, and voiceovers.

 Text-to-Speech Synthesis: A Deep Dive